Planned liberalism: Planned liberalism in Cameroon

 Critics claim that planned liberalism has failed due to widespread corruption, overwhelming government bureaucracy, almost no development of the country and ill-advised government backing of certain foreign investors.
 These faults became evident during the economic crisis of the mid-1980s.
-Cameroon under Paul Biya has since increasingly turned to privatisation of state-owned industries to stimulate its economy.
+Cameroon, under Paul Biya, has increasingly turned to the privatization of state-owned industries to stimulate its economy.

-Paul Biya the second and current President created a similar ideology with the name Communitarian liberalism, the difference between planned liberalism and communitarian liberalism is that communitarian liberalism is more supportive of privatization, but the idea of a third way is still part of the ideology.

 Other countries

+Rwanda

-During the rule of dictator Juvénal Habyarimana (1973–1994), Rwanda adopted an economic policy referred to as "liberal planning" ("Libéralisme planifié") Liberal planning as an economic ideology was proclaimed at the third congress of the ruling Mouvement Révolutionnaire Nationale pour le Développement (MRND) in 1980 and involved a six-year development plan (1980–1986) aimed at foreign (Western) investors, self-sufficient food production, better use of human resources, and improved living conditions.
+During the rule of dictator Juvénal Habyarimana (1973–1994), Rwanda adopted an economic policy referred to as "liberal planning" ("Libéralisme planifié").
+Liberal planning as an economic ideology was proclaimed at the third congress of the ruling Mouvement Révolutionnaire Nationale pour le Développement (MRND) in 1980 and involved a six-year development plan (1980–1986) aimed at foreign (Western) investors, self-sufficient food production, better use of human resources, and improved living conditions.
 In 1988, state-owned enterprises were privatized as part of the liberal planning policy.

+Ivory Coast

-Ivory Coast under Félix Houphouët-Boigny from 1960 until 1978 embraced something similar to planned liberalism, afterwards he embraced economic liberalism.
-The Democratic Party of Ivory Coast claims to be an economic liberal which excludes state intervention in economic activities.
-However, the PDCI accommodates state capitalism, but after independence it is only considered as a transitional phase, while waiting for Ivorian capitalists to be trained.
-They embraced state capitalism from 1960 until 1969.
+Ivory Coast under Félix Houphouët-Boigny from 1960 to 1978 embraced something similar to planned liberalism, afterwards he embraced economic liberalism.
+The Democratic Party of Ivory Coast claims to be an economic liberal party which excludes state intervention in economic activities.
+However, the PDCI accommodates state capitalism, but after independence, it is considered only a transitional phase while waiting for Ivorian capitalists to be trained.
+They embraced state capitalism from 1960 until the 1970s.
 Under his government, Ivory Coast took the course of liberal free market economy after 1978.

-Senegal under Léopold Sédar Senghor embraced from 1975 on something similar to planned liberalism, even though it was more of a mixed economy.

-The First Republic of Madagascar under Philibert Tsiranana (1959–1972) economic policies were pursued that were very similar to liberal planning.

-Guinea under Lansana Conté embraced planned liberalism from 1985 until 1986 before advocating for economic liberalism.